alinz/react-native-share-extension/README.md

 # Test on Device without dev-server

 Because a share extension in ios is treated as a separate container, they do not have access to main app folder.
 A resolution for this is that you have to build the script twice and package it inside the share extension container.
 The easiest way of doing this is create a `New Script Phase` in `Build Phases` of your share extension.
-Double click on 'Run Script' and name it '__Bundle React Native code and images__'.
+Double click on '__Run Script__' and name it '__Bundle React Native code and images__'.
 Then, copy the following line:

 ```bash
 export NODE_BINARY=node